AztecProtocol/aztec-packages/yellow-paper/docs/cryptography/performance-targets.md

 | $8,192$ | $13$ | $4,096$ | 25.2s |
 | $16,384$ | $14$ | $8,192$ | 46.8s |

 We must also define the maximum number of physical machines we can reasonably expect to be constructing proofs across the Prover network.
-If we can assume we can expect $1,024$ machines available, this caps the MPV proof construction time at 7.4 seconds.
+If we can assume we can expect $1,024$ machines available, this caps the MVP proof construction time at 7.4 seconds.

 Supporting a proof construction time of 4.1s would enable us to reduce minimum hardware requirements for the Prover network to 512 physical machines.

-### 2x2 rollup memory consumption
+### 2-to-1 rollup memory consumption

 Same rationale as the public VM proof construction time.